 A further important issue related to NTL is the direction of forces.
 Research shows that students seem to have difficulties in drawing force arrows: they place an arrow on the object that exerts the force and not on the one receiving it.
 For example, when they (14-year-olds) are asked to insert the arrows on the tug-of-war game, an arrow oriented from the person to the rope is intended to show the force exerted by the person on the rope (Watts & Zylbersztajn, 1981).
-A frequent alternative pattern is that all arrows are pointed to the direction of movement (Gamble, 1989; Trumper, 1996): they are also ambivalent about the direction of forces is an important issue that concerns not only the concept of interaction but also the addition of forces.
+A frequent alternative pattern is that all arrows are pointed to the direction of movement (Gamble, 1989; Trumper, 1996): they are also ambivalent about the direction of reaction or the direction of gravity (Trumper, 1996).
+The direction of forces is an important issue that concerns not only the concept of interaction but also the addition of forces.